 Step 4: Save and share

-Once the collage preview looks correct, click "Publish" to save the collage.
+Once the collage preview looks correct, click "Export" to save the collage.
 Now you can download the final collage!
 Kapwing will immediately process the PNG so that you can save it and share with friends.
 If the project contains a video layer, it be an MP4 collage.
 If you're using Kapwing for the first time, you can sign in to remove the Kapwing watermark and save the collage to a Workspace.

 Here are a few great examples of collages made on Kapwing